 While you might see the detox process as a means of getting the metabolites out of your system, detoxification can be very hard on the mind and body.

-Quitting a drug suddenly can be dangerous, especially if you suffer from mental health conditions like PTSD, anxiety, or depression, all of which can be worsened by improperly managed drug withdrawal.
+Quitting a drug suddenly (cold turkey) can be dangerous, especially if you suffer from mental health conditions like PTSD, anxiety, or depression, all of which can be worsened by improperly managed drug withdrawal.

 Substance use disorders require detailed, customized treatment programs to properly address all of the risks and concerns, so you should consider finding a detox center to help you through the process.

-Some potential negative side effects of suddenly quitting a drug or trying to detox on your own include intense cravings; a higher risk of relapse and overdose; psychological symptoms like anxiety and irritability; physical symptoms like muscle pain; and physiological symptoms like insomnia.
+Some potential negative side effects of suddenly quitting a drug or trying to detox on your own include:

-How Zinnia Healing Can Help With Drug Detox
+How Zinnia Health Can Help With Drug Detox

 If you or your loved one is worried about passing a drug test, overcoming substance abuse is the only way to guarantee their long-term health and success.